-Since the C/I obtained is above the protection criteria (19 dB), the probability of interference calculated by SEAMCAT (Interference calculation) is equal to 0 (see Figure 101(a)).
+Since the C/I obtained is above the protection criteria (19 dB), the probability of interference calculated by SEAMCAT (Interference calculation) is equal to 0).

 It is also possible to derive the (N+I)/N= -113.5-(-100)= -13.5.
-Since the (N+I)/N which is obtained is below the protection criteria (3 dB), the probability of interference calculated by SEAMCAT (Interference calculation) is equal to 0 (Figure 101(b)).
+Since the (N+I)/N which is obtained is below the protection criteria (3 dB), the probability of interference calculated by SEAMCAT (Interference calculation) is equal to 0 ).